Chouine

 Its origins are said to date from the 16th century, but in recent years it has enjoyed a revival, and an annual Chouine World Championship is now held in Lavardin.

-The information on this page is based on Jaques Proust's Règle du jeu de la Chouine.
-There are a few details that are not completely explained in that document: we hope to clarify these uncertainties when we have the opportunity to meet players from Lavardin at the IPCS convention in September 2023.
+The information on this page is based on Jaques Proust's Règle du jeu de la Chouine, with thanks to Jean-Paul Brillard of Lavardin for clarifying some details during the game session at the IPCS convention in Blois in September 2023.

 Players, Cards and Objective